Does PO Funding Make Sense for Your Business?

 Purchase Order Financing Terms and Conditions

-Bankers Factoring PO Financing provides our clients the ability to procure large amounts of a product without putting up the cash.
-Bankers will issue a letter of credit or cash against documents (CAD) to your suppliers within two to four weeks in the majority of cases.
-It is necessary to submit a copy of your customer’s purchase order along with documentation from your supplier indicating the cost of fulfilling the order when filing your application.
-Consider how long it will take your supplier to manufacture or deliver the goods after they have been paid, as the longer it takes, the more expensive the financing will be.
-If you do not consider this, you could end up paying more for your financing.
+Bankers Factoring PO Financing allows our clients to procure large amounts of a product without putting up cash.
+Usually, financial institutions will issue a letter of credit or cash against documents (CAD) to your suppliers within two to four weeks.
+When filing your application, you must submit a copy of your customer’s purchase order and documentation from your supplier indicating the cost and payment methods of fulfilling the order.

 Purchase Order Financing Fees and Interest Rates